DiagramBank: A Quality-Audited Dataset of Scientific Schematic Diagrams with Multi-Level Document Context: Dataset Statistics and Analysis

 First, visual breadth is consistently high (79.8--97.6\%), meaning that most papers contain at least one extractable figure.
 This is important for retrieval because it ensures dense coverage of the literature and reduces the number of ``empty'' papers during indexing.

 Second, there are clear venue-level differences in figure density and caption verbosity.
-ICLR exhibits the lowest figure density (4.79 figures/paper) and shortest captions on average, while TMLR contains the richest visual content (9.22 figures/paper) and the longest captions.
-These differences imply that a retrieval system must handle both sparse and visually dense papers; in particular, high figure density increases the number of within-paper candidates, strengthening the case for coarse-to-fine (paper-to-figure) retrieval such as our hierarchical indexing strategy (Section~\ref{sec:method}).
+ICLR exhibits the lowest figure density (4.79 figures/paper) and shortest captions on average, while TMLR has the highest figure density (9.22 figures/paper) and the longest captions in this slice.
+These differences imply that retrieval and analysis protocols must handle both sparse and visually dense papers; in particular, high figure density increases the number of within-paper candidates, motivating the decision to preserve separate paper-level and figure-level context fields.